black-sliver/SoETilesViewer/README.md

 # SoETilesViewer
-is a program to view (and maybe modify in the future) resources of the SNES Game Secret of Evermore.
+is a program to view and modify resources of the SNES Game Secret of Evermore.

 * Only US/NTSC version
-* Only header-less, uncompressed ROM supported
+* Only uncompressed ROM supported (unpack ZIP first)
+* Use right-click on tiles to import/export
+* Make sure to use the same palette when exporting and importing